PyPSA/WHOBS/README.md

   sustainable resources (such as waste and agricultural/forestry residues), offshore wind, concentrating solar thermal, geothermal, ocean energy, nuclear and fossil/biomass plants with CCS.
 Additional storage technologies include redox flow batteries, compressed air energy storage, etc., see [this review](https://doi.org/10.1016/j.apenergy.2014.09.081).
-Existing and planned transmission grid connections between countries can also reduce costs by up to 20% by smoothing wind over a larger area (see e.g. [this paper](https://arxiv.org/abs/1704.05492) or [this one](https://arxiv.org/abs/1705.07617)).
+No import or export capacities with other countries are assumed, so each country must meet the baseload profile by itself.
+Existing and planned transmission grid connections between countries can reduce costs by up to 20% by smoothing wind over a larger area (see e.g. [this paper](https://arxiv.org/abs/1704.05492) or [this one](https://arxiv.org/abs/1705.07617)).
 Demand-side management can adapt demand to generation profiles.
 Furthermore, including energy demand sectors other than electricity, like transport, heating and non-electric industrial demand can offer additional flexibility (e.g. load-shifting by battery electric vehicles and electrified heating with thermal storage), see e.g. [this paper](https://arxiv.org/abs/1801.05290).